mondeja/inkscape-braille-l18n-ext/README.md

 ## Contribute!

 PRs are welcome.
-In [CONTRIBUTING.md][contribution-guide] you'll see a guide about how to contribute to this project.
+See [CONTRIBUTING.md][contribution-guide] for a detailed guide about how to contribute to this project.

 <!-- Badges -->